johan-jernstrom/VenusOS-TemperatureService/README.md

 ### Enabled Features in this Setup:
   - Raspberry Pi CPU temperature
   - 1-Wire Support (Temperatures) Data Port GPIO 26 on RPi

+    Please keep in mind that there can always be conflicts with the GPIO's.
+Depending on what hardware you have (CAN hat etc) The 1Wire GPIO Port can be adjusted in u-boot/config.txt after install

 ### Can be activated but not tested (in dbus-i2c.py)
   - i2c Sensors